manorrock/calico/README.md

 contract you are welcome to file an issue and we will take it on at our convenience.

-## Is this open source?

-No, it is not, but you are welcome to have a look at the sources so you can see for yourself how this all works.

 ## REST API

 * Create a file